 - Go to the group

-- tap more instead of the text box
+- tap more instead of writing in the text box

 - select “add file”